jackhman/sergio-martin-rubio-site/_posts/2018-09-24-take-unit-testing-to-the-next-level-with-junit-5.md

 }
 ```

-{% include highlight.html text="For `@MethodSource`, if method has same name as test, parameter name is not required." %}
+> Note: For `@MethodSource`, if method has same name as test, parameter name is not required.

-{% include highlight.html text="To make use of this feature, `junit-jupiter-params` needs to be added to the classpath." %}
+To use this feature, `junit-jupiter-params` needs to be added to the classpath." %}

-## Conclusion
+# Conclusion

 As you can see, JUnit 5 is a huge improvement over previous versions and introduces many new testing features.
 It also allows you to write more expressive units test when using in combination with lambda expressions from Java 8.

-## Code Examples
+# Code Examples

 Source code can be found [here](https://github.com/smartinrub/junit5-features).